 Corruption is not a moral failing but rather a shared vulnerability.
 When the human spirit does not develop immunity to mental triviality, the systems it creates or is obliged to respond to get fueled not by the fullness of reality but by the power of terminal belief streams.
 What do I mean by that?

 Think of a category of beliefs centered on terminal outcomes, including but not limited to -- carnage, cut-throat competition, end times fantasies, annihilation scenarios, suicide, and on the more delicate side, the rewards of heaven.
-The Corrupt Spirit finds itself engaging terminal belief streams in part because they elevate the triviality of existence that quietly vexes us.
+The Corrupt Spirit finds itself engaging terminal belief streams in part because they elevate any perceived triviality of existence that quietly vexes us.

 Interconnected global waterways is a decent metaphor for the non-terminality of beliefs that infiltrate the uncorrupt spirit and the coherent system that fuel it.
 Picture all waterways that are, at a given moment, in a direct line of flow to the ocean.
 Along with the oceanic waters, these thoughtful waterways make up a special kind of continuity that, from my experience, is possible to recreate through existential contemplation that is relational.